FlexMeasures/flexmeasures/Readme.md

 # Balancing Valorisation Platform (BVP)

-This is Seita's implementation of the BVP pilot of A1.
+This is Seita's implementation of the BVP pilot for A1.

 ## Getting Started